 by Greg Murray

-last updated 7 months ago
+last updated about 1 year ago

 We all know how often things can change in software development, particularly web development.
 Slick new patterns make you want to refactor your last project and the latest framework inspires your next great idea.
 I don't think I am alone when I say that it can be a daunting task to choose which technologies to use in your next side project.
 There's always the feeling of wanting to use the right tool for the job, not to mention the dread of coming back to an old side project and wondering why you chose to build it with the tech stack you used.
 It can be hard to balance trying the latest and greatest with using something a little more familiar.
 In this blog post we will dig deeper into this and at the end I'll include what I personally have started doing to make picking a tech stack easier.